What we do

 We address teachers as research consumers and research users, as well as research producers.

-- ICT education in mathematics
+- Digital learning resources in mathematics education

 - Classroom dialogue in mathematics education

-- Science instruction for second language learners
+- Language and literacy in science education for second language learners

-- Feedback methods to improve student writing
+- Feedback techniques that improve student writing

 - Adult education

-- The work is systematic and transparent.
+- The work is accountable, replicable and updateable.

 In order to identify the professionals’ needs and to incorporate their opinions, the Institute conducts needs analyses, participates in national and regional conferences, and collaborates with agencies and organisations to learn from their experiences.